 In the mortgage market, borrowers with similar characteristics pay substantially different interest rates in the same location at the same point in time.
-This has been shown in the U.S. subprime market (Gurun, Matvos, and Seru (2016)), as well as in Canada (Allen, Clark, and Houde (2014)).
+This has been shown in the US subprime market 32

+(Gurun et al. (2016)), as well as in Canada (Allen et al. (2014)).
 Borrowers pay substantially different mortgage rates in our sample as well, even after adjusting for points and fees.
-We present the full distribution of rates in our loan data across three origination time periods (Figure A1A), and three different FICO-based creditworthiness subsets (Figure A1B).
+We present the full distribution of rates in our loan data across three origination time periods (Figure A1A), and three different FICO based creditworthiness subsets (Figure A1B).
 There is substantial mortgage rate dispersion within every subset, with interest rates differing over 3 percentage points (pp) within each group.
-We purge observable differences between borrowers using the following specification: in which r{itm} represents the origination rate of borrower i at time t in market m.
-X_i are borrower and loan characteristics, specifically the FICO score, LTV, DTI, income, years of education, the type of the mortgage (term, ARM vs. FRM, purchase or refinance), and whether the borrower is an investor.
+We purge observable differences between borrowers using the following specification:

+$$r{itm} = X_i'\beta + \mu_t + \mu_m + \varepsilon{itm},\tag{8}$$ in which r{itm} represents the origination rate of borrower i at time t in market m.
+X_i are borrower and loan characteristics; specifically the FICO score, LTV, DTI, income, years of education, the type of the mortgage (term, ARM vs FRM, purchase or refinance), and whether the borrower is an investor.
 We compare borrowers in the same market at the same point in time by including state fixed effects μ_m and time fixed effects μ_t .
 Our data set was collected by the lender for the purposes of making the loan and selling it to GSEs.
 Thus, the controls we observe and use closely approximate the variables used to set rates: the R^2 from the above regression is 0.796.
 Figure A1C plots the distribution of the regression residuals.

-A substantial amount of residual rate dispersion remains, with a 90th-10th percentile difference of 0.9 pp. At the average loan amount of \$169 thousand, this difference results in \$1080 larger mortgage cost per year.
-Our estimate of the standard deviation of residual price dispersion of 39bp is in the range of 27bp found in Ambokar and Samaee (2019), 50bp in Allen, Clark, and Houde (2014), 50bp in Alexandrov and Koulayev (2017), and 54bp in Bhutta, Fuster, and Hizmo (2021).
-Meanwhile, Gurun, Matvos, and Seru (2016) found a coefficient of variation of 0.23 and 0.19 in their data on fixed- and adjustable-rate mortgages, respectively, compared with 0.15 in our data.
+A substantial amount of residual rate dispersion remains, with a $90^{th} - 10^{th}$ percentile difference of 0.9pp.
+At the average loan amount of \$169 thousand, this difference results in \$1,080 larger mortgage cost per year.
+Our estimate of the standard deviation of residual price dispersion of 39bp are in the range of 27bp found in Ambokar and Samaee (2019b), 50bp in Allen et al. (2014), 50bp in Alexandrov and Koulayev (2017), and 54bp in Bhutta et al. (2021).
+Meanwhile Gurun et al. (2016) find a coefficient of variation of 0.23 and 0.19 in their data on fixed- and adjustable-rate mortgages, respectively, compared with 0.15 in our data.
 As predicted by our model and established by the existing literature, observably similar borrowers pay substantially different mortgage rates.